itsmenayrb/barangay_system/README.md

 # For Admin
 1) Register, Login, and Password Recovery for Admin -- DONE
-2) Display Reports, Inquiry, Commendations and Suggestions -- TODO
+2) Display Reports, Inquiry, Commendations and Suggestions -- DONE
     - Admin can reply via the web that will send through email -- Not possible, not enough time for dev't @larongbingo
     - User will be notified on the status of their transactions -- DONE
 3) Admin has an option to cancel or approved the appointment -- DONE